 Our offer includes the provision of assessment guidance, assessment for learning materials and mock assessments and we recommend that apprentices have the opportunity to complete mock assessments, to evaluate readiness.

 The ESFA issues apprenticeship certificates after the training organisation and the EPAO have sent them the EPA results and managed any queries they have.
-They send the certificate directly to the employer.
-We cannot guarantee the ESFA’s timelines though bear in mind they let organisations claim certificates only once a month.
+They send the certificate directly to the employer, usually within 14 days of the certification claim.
+We cannot guarantee the ESFA’s timelines, though bear in mind they let organisations claim certificates only once a month.

 Each standard has an approved assessment plan that has been compiled and agreed by a trailblazer employer led group.
 The assessment plan details the nature of the end-point assessment and details the grading system to be applied.
 Additionally the plans set out the roles and responsibilities of the assessor, the internal quality assurance function and the role of the external quality assurance body.
 The plan in the affordability section indicates the charges for end-point assessment and EPAOs will structure their offer accordingly.